Q & A

 When did you start writing?

-I think I first started writing for fun when I was eight years old, and since then, I can’t remember a time when I wasn’t working on some writing project or other.
-I always wanted to grow up to be a writer, but I had heard that becoming a writer was a long, hard road, and I worried that I didn’t write well enough.
-The more I tried out different jobs, though, the more I realized that all I wanted to do was read and write, so I did, and eventually, my work got published.
+I first started writing for fun when I was eight years old.
+I wanted to grow up to be a writer, but along the way, I heard that writing for a living was a long, hard road.
+I worried that I wasn’t good enough.
+The more I tried out different jobs, though, the more I realized that all I wanted to do was read and write, so I did.
+Eventually, my work got published.
 My first book came out in 2006.

 How do you get the ideas for your stories?